 JEI Learning Center

 JEI’s individualized, workbook-based model (once per week plus daily homework) includes classes in problem solving, math, English, reading, writing and critical and creative thinking.
+They offer remote learning options as well.

 Strengthen their math and English skills with two weekly classes featuring timed/evaluated worksheets, plus 20-30 minutes of daily homework.
+Virtual classes are available for Pre-K through high school.

 Boost your K-12th grader’s knack for numbers with a methodical yet personalized curriculum designed to help strugglers improve and superstars soar.

 Lit-loving tweens and teens can workshop ideas, hone their craft and get constructive feedback amidst a supportive group of young scribes.
+Their in-person studio is closed, but your teen can still do virtual classes.

 Sylvan Learning Center

 Sylvan offers custom tutoring in math, reading, writing and more, plus homework help and coaching to sharpen their study skills.
+They are currently offering their same programs online.

 The Wizard School